Bwc9876/git-from-scratch/index.typ

 == Loose vs.~Packed Objects
 <loose-vs.-packed-objects>

-When you change a file and commit it, Git will create a new, separate object for the new state of that file.
-This behavior can waste a lot of space in large files, especially if you just change a few lines.
+When a file changes between two commits, Git will create a new, separate object for the new state of that file.
+This behavior can waste a lot of space in large files, especially if you just change a few lines between commits.

 To reduce wasted space, Git will *pack* objects.
 Packed objects are stored as *deltas* (differences) from another object.